freeCodeCamp/freeCodeCamp/docs/language-lead-handbook.md

 This handbook will help you set up and use the tools for your localization efforts.

-## How to invite new contributors to Ghost
+## How to Invite New Contributors to Ghost

 Ghost allows you to set contributors with different levels of authorization.